See IMPORTANT COURSE AND PROGRAM CHANGES FOR FALL 2018

 The Health Unit Coordinator major is designed to prepare students for a career in a healthcare facility.
 The Health Unit Coordinator is a non-clinical member of the health care team responsible for performing duties related to scheduling medical appointments, monitoring and ordering supplies and equipment needed for patient care, transcribing physician orders, and maintaining a professional level of communication with clients, visitors and staff.
 Employment may be found in hospitals, nursing homes, clinics and other healthcare facilities.

 Coursework involves introductory level courses in medications, and medical terminology.
-Health Unit Coordinator specific job related duties and expectations will be the focus of Introduction to Health Unit Coordinating, Station Procedures I and II, and Communications.
-General education courses include English, keyboarding and basic computer.
-An eight-week internship at a local healthcare facility provides students with an opportunity for application and guided practice of the skills they have acquired in the classroom.
+Health Unit Coordinator specific job related duties and expectations will be the focus of Introduction to Health Unit Coordinating, Health Unit Coordinator Fundamentals and Electronic Clinical Applications for Health Unit Coordinator.
+A customer relations management course is going to focus on professionally communicating with both internal and external customers.
+A four-week internship at a local healthcare facility provides students with an opportunity for application and guided practice of the skills they have acquired in the classroom.

 Health Unit Coordinator courses are offered both spring and fall semesters.
 Students may start the HUC program either semester.
 Full-time and part-time enrollment options are available.
-A full-time student would be able to complete the program in two semesters.
+A full-time student would be able to complete the program in one semester.

 Career opportunities exist with hospitals, clinics, nursing homes, and a variety of other medical offices that utilize clerical support.
 With further education and work experience, supervisory positions are often available typically in non-clinical areas.

 The Higher Learning Commission accredits Rochester Community and Technical College.

 For additional information on the most current list of RCTC program articulations see us at:.

 The U.S. Department of Education’s (USDE) gainful employment regulations require disclosure of certain program information for programs that lead to certificates or diplomas and are financial aid eligible.